 - at the inlet 1.0–2.2 bar (kgf/cm²);

-Possible options for instrument readings, the causes of the malfunction and how to eliminate them are given below.
+Possible instrument readings, causes of malfunctions and methods for eliminating them are given below.

 - drain, vacuum and refill the air conditioner;